agmehta1/Compete-Hack-HPC-on-Azure-vs-AWS/HPC_AWS_Lab.md

     unsigned long long int subtaskInput;

     MPI_Init(&argc, &argv);

-    MPI_Comm_rank(MPI_COMM_WORLD, &process_rank);
+    // Store the process # of the currently executing process in process_rank MPI_Comm_rank(MPI_COMM_WORLD, &process_rank);

     // Instruction to scatter inputs from taskInputs, and store the current process' assigned problem in subtaskInput